dylanlanigansmith/twos/README.md

 - a stdout-type buffer and text renderer

 - custom standard library, with strings, printf, malloc, memory functions, etc. all implemented from scratch

+- custom initrd filesystem and VFS implementation, with subdirs, etc.

 - A lot more, TODO